Infinicraft-Mod/infinicraft/README.md

 This system works in three parts.

 ### Minecraft Mod (Fabric 1.20.4)
 The mod has two items: infinicraft:infinite and infinicraft:infinicrafter.
 The first acts as a "universal item" and can take on any texture.
-Textures are stored in a 16x16 2D array of integers representing colors (in decimal form), with -1 representing transparency.
+Textures are stored in a 16x16 2D array of integers representing colors (in decimal form), with -1 representing transparency (see `items.json` for sample arrays).
 The infinicrafter block takes two items and attempt to find a recipe for them.

 If a recipe is not stored, the mod writes it to `craftQueue.json` (see Client Code).
 The mod also detects which items in `items.json` are "custom" (that is, not a vanilla item/block) and marks them as `custom: true`.
 This prompts the client code to generate a texture and add it to `items.json`, which the mod then reads and loads.